-School trips can be valuable extracurricular experiences: a way of cementing classroom learning whilst building social skills.
-But the sudden change in routine and unfamiliar surroundings that come as part of residential trips can be daunting for children with SEN.
+School trips can be valuable extracurricular experiences.
+But the sudden change in routine and unfamiliar surroundings can be daunting for children with SEN.

 ‘Good preparation is key to a rewarding and successful experience,’ says Jane Friswell, CEO at the National Association for Special Educational Needs (Nasen).
 ‘Change can be difficult, which may lead to high anxiety and, possibly, challenging behaviour.’

 Friswell suggests compiling a booklet with pictures of the destination and scheduled activities to help familiarise your child.

 ‘But be careful if your child’s understanding is very literal,’ she warns.
 ‘They may be upset if the holiday is not the same as the pictures in the book.’

 Making use of Google and its various tools can help.
 It’s something that Medway-based Claire Ryan is doing with her nine-year-old son to help prepare him for a school trip to the Isle of Wight.

 ‘My son has ASD, Tourette’s Syndrome and dyspraxia,’ she says.
 ‘He was extremely anxious about the prospect of the trip, especially because he had never heard of some of the planned activities, like abseiling.
 Using Google to look at images of the activity helped to settle some of his concerns.’

 Visiting the destination virtually using Google Street View or Google Earth can also be invaluable.

 Parent Stephen Winters suggests preparing an ‘All About Me’ sheet, so unfamiliar adults can see at a glance how the child likes to be approached and what their needs are.
 ‘These sheets can also inform them of warning signs if the child is becoming distressed and how best to reassure and calm them,’ he adds.